jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

-The Crypto-Binding TLV MUST be exchanged and verified before the final Result TLV exchange, regardless of whether there is an inner EAP method authentication or not.
-It MUST be included with the Intermediate-Result TLV to perform cryptographic binding after each successful EAP method in a sequence of EAP methods, before proceeding with another inner EAP method.
+The Crypto-Binding TLV MUST be exchanged and verified before the final Result TLV exchange, regardless of whether there is an inner authentication method or not.
+It MUST be included with the Intermediate-Result TLV to perform cryptographic binding after each successful inner authentication in a sequence of authentication methods, before proceeding with another inner authentication method.
 The Crypto-Binding TLV is valid only if the following checks pass:

 o  The Crypto-Binding TLV version is supported.